 Entry and Searching of Electronic Devices

-Travelers should also be aware that electronic devices such as phones, tablets and laptops can be searched by US border officials.
-This includes photos, social media apps and location data, and it applies to travellers from any country.
-This regulation is not new, but recent events indicate that border controls have been making greater use of it recently.
 In early March, French scientist Phillippe Baptiste, who was planning to travel to a conference in Houston, was denied entry at the border.
-The reason for this is said to be that the scientist stored confidential information on his mobile phone, thereby violating a non-disclosure agreement.
-However, it is also suspected that a chat in which he criticised President Donald Trump’s political approach to science was the reason for the denial of entry.
-In another recent instance, a Lebanese physician working at the renowned Brown University in Rhode Island was also denied entry because her mobile phone allegedly contained recently deleted photos of Hezbollah leaders.
+The reason for this is reportedly that the scientist stored confidential information on his mobile phone, thereby violating a non-disclosure agreement.
+However, it is also suspected that a chat in which he criticized President Donald Trump’s political approach to science was the reason for the denial of entry.

-Travelling to the US: Recommendations
+Traveling to the US: Recommendations